 Impact Report

 Each year, Crayons to Classrooms makes a significant difference in the lives of students and teachers.
-Last year, we served 50,534 students in 129 schools including 7 childcare centers and 6 rural pilot schools in the Dayton region.
+Last year, we served 52,635 students in 143 schools including 13 childcare centers in the Dayton region.
 In those schools, 60% or more of the student population is enrolled in free or reduced lunch programming via the National School Lunch Program.
 The information below provides statistical insight into the impact that our services and programs are having here in the Miami Valley.
-All data was collected from June 1, 2022 through May 31, 2023.
+All data was collected from June 1, 2024 through May 31, 2025.

 Making A Difference To Our Students

-Approximately 83% of the students in our service area are identified as low-income, and according to local teachers, 75% of their students lack the supplies they need to succeed throughout the school year.
+Approximately 86.5% of the students in our service area are identified as low-income, and according to local teachers, 71% of their students lack the supplies they need to succeed throughout the entire school year.

 Value Of Distributed Merchandise